 For bike accident cases, it may be enough for your to prove that the defendant failed to obey a relevant traffic law, and this violation of the law caused your injuries.

-Types Of Damages In Bike Accident Claims
+Types Of Damages In Bicycle Accident Claims

 After your attorney helps you make a claim against a liable party, they’ll help you collect possible damages:

 Being in a bike accident can be traumatizing.
 Your injuries can also lower your quality of life and involve undue pain and suffering.
-Your attorney can help you seek non-economic damages to compensate for these issues.
+Your personal injury attorney can help you seek non-economic damages to compensate for these issues.

-Your attorney may suggest you seek punitive damages if the defendant’s actions in your injuries involved a particularly egregious offense.
+Your bicycle accident attorney may suggest you seek punitive damages if the defendant’s actions in your injuries involved a particularly egregious offense.
 A judge or jury may decide to punish a defendant for driving drunk, disregarding speed limit laws, or other flagrant misdeeds.

 Bicycle Accident Facts And Statistics